awsdocs/iam-user-guide/doc_source/id_credentials_temp_control-access_assumerole.md

 ### Policy Passed as a Parameter<a name="permissions-assume-role-example-passed-policy"></a>

-Imagine that you want to allow a user to assume the same role as in the previous example, but you want the assumed role user to have permission only to get and put objects—but not delete objects—in the `productionapp` S3 bucket\.
+Imagine that you want to allow a user to assume the same role as in the previous example, but you want the assumed role user to have permission only to get and put objects in the `productionapp` S3 bucket\.
+You do not want to allow them to delete objects\.
 One way to accomplish this is to create a new role and specify the desired permissions in that role's permission policy\.
-Another way to accomplish this is to call the `AssumeRole` API and include the optional `Policy` parameter as part of the API call\.
+Another way to accomplish this is to call the `AssumeRole` API and include a permissions boundary policy in the optional `Policy` parameter as part of the API call\.
 For example, imagine that the following policy is passed as a parameter of the API call\.
 The assumed role user would have permissions to perform only these actions:
 + List all objects in the `productionapp` bucket\.
 + Get and put objects in the `productionapp` bucket\.

 In the following policy, the `s3:DeleteObject` permission is filtered out and the assumed role user is not granted the `s3:DeleteObject` permission\.
-The temporary credentials from `AssumeRole` have the [effective permissions](reference_policies_evaluation-logic.md) of the assumed role *and* the policy that you pass\.
+The policy sets the permissions boundary for the role so that it overrides any existing permissions policies on the role\.

 **Example Policy Passed with `AssumeRole` API call**